Stephan Russo Residence

 Helping people move off the streets—for good

-Our Stephan Russo Residence at 235 West 107th Street is slated to open in late 2024 or early 2025, offering 54 beds for men and women exiting street homelessness.
-An additional 14 beds will provide affordable housing to low-income tenants, including the handful of people currently living in the building.
-We’re partnering on this exciting project with Rockabill Development, a leading development partner and consultant to nonprofit owners of affordable, supportive and transitional housing.
+Our Stephan Russo Residence on West 107th St. offers 54 beds for men and women exiting street homelessness.
+An additional 14 beds provide affordable housing to low-income tenants, including the handful of people who were living in the building when we acquired it.

-The Stephan Russo Residence will be permanent housing, not a shelter.
-It will provide social services to help formerly unhoused people recover from the trauma of life outdoors, including case managers, social and wellness activities, and harm reduction, as well as access to physical and mental health care.
+The Stephan Russo Residence is permanent housing, not a shelter.
+It provides social services to help formerly unhoused people recover from the trauma of life outdoors, including case managers, social and wellness activities, and harm reduction, as well as access to physical and mental health care.

 The residence is named after former Goddard Riverside Executive Director Stephan Russo, an innovator in the fight against homelessness who helped create the supportive housing model.